chemistrygroup/helm-charts/charts/service/README.md

-# Java Service
+# Service

-This is a template Helm Chart for deploying java services into our cluster.
-This template contains all the required resources to successfully deploy a java service into our kuberentes cluster.
+This is a template Helm Chart for deploying services into our cluster.
+This template contains all the required resources to successfully deploy a service into our kuberentes cluster.

 # Dependencies